Ethan Hunt: Mission: Impossible – Ghost Protocol (2011)

-In the fourth film, Hunt—having just escaped from a deep-cover mission in prison—and his IMF team (Benji Dunn (Simon Pegg), William Brandt (Jeremy Renner) & Jane Carter (Paula Patton) are blamed for an attack that destroys the Kremlin, resulting in the disavowal of the entire IMF.
-Despite lacking their usual resources, connections, technology, and backup, their mission is to find and stop Kurt Hendricks/Cobalt (Michael Nyqvist), a former Soviet nuclear strategist who is intent on starting a nuclear war to usher in the next era of human evolution.
+In the fourth film, Hunt—having just escaped from a deep-cover mission in prison—and his IMF team, Benji Dunn (Simon Pegg) and Jane Carter (Paula Patton), are blamed for an attack that destroys the Kremlin, resulting in the disavowal of the entire IMF.
+He is informed of this by the IMF secretary (Tom Wilkinson), who is then promptly assassinated in an incident that only Ethan and William Brandt (Jeremy Renner) survive.
+Despite lacking their usual resources, connections, technology, and backup, they set out to find and stop Kurt Hendricks (Michael Nyqvist), AKA Cobalt, a former Soviet nuclear strategist who is intent on starting a nuclear war to usher in the next era of human evolution.
 As they chase Hendricks to Dubai and on to Mumbai, India, they themselves are pursued by a team of Russian agents trying to apprehend them.
-The team becomes increasingly fractured as individual members fight their own demons while trying to trust the others.
+The team becomes increasingly fractured as individual members fight their own demons while trying to trust the others, notably Brandt, who had been assigned to protect Ethan and Julia years earlier, only for Julia to supposedly die at the hands of six Serbian terrorists, whom Hunt promptly killed, leading to his arrest at the start of the film.
 Hunt manages to pull the team together, stop a nuclear bomb and clear the IMF of any involvement in the Kremlin attack.
-It is also revealed that Hunt had Julia's death faked to protect her, something only he and the IMF Secretary knew about, giving him the pretext to infiltrate the prison his team freed him from in the opening scene.
+Hunt later reveals to Brandt that he had Julia's death faked to protect her, something only he and the IMF Secretary knew about, giving him the pretext to infiltrate the prison his team freed him from in the opening scene.